albertito/chasquid/test/README.md

 The `test/cover.sh` script runs the integration tests in coverage mode, and produces a code coverage report in HTML format, for ease of analysis.

-Unfortunately, exiting with any of the *Fatal* functions does not save coverage output.
-Those paths are very important to test, but don't expect to see them reflected in the coverage report for now.

 The target is to keep coverage of the `chasquid` binary above 90%.